 Learning Media Assessment (LMA)

-The learning media assessment is another key assessment conducted by the teacher of students with visual impairments.
+The learning media assessment is another key assessment conducted by the teacher of students with visual impairments (TVI).
 It is used to find out which senses your child uses most to get information from the environment.
-Once this is known, decisions can be made about which method or methods your child should use for learning and literacy.
-For example, if your child uses her sense of touch primarily and most often to explore the environment, it may be recommended that she learn braille for reading and writing.
-Some teachers of students with visual impairments combine both the functional vision assessment and learning media assessment into one process.
+Additional, decisions can be made about which method or methods your child should use for learning and literacy.
+If the sense of touch is primary and used explore the environment, braille may be recommended for reading and writing.
+Your child’s TVI combine both the functional vision assessment and learning media assessment into one process.

-Your child’s educational team can use the information from this important assessment to decide the best learning medium—the method or methods she will use to perform essential tasks such as reading and writing and otherwise obtain information—for your child.
+Your child’s educational team can use the information from the assessment to decide the best learning medium.
+The method or methods to perform essential tasks such as reading and writing and otherwise obtain information—for your child.
 These might include

 - Regular print

 - Audio materials to supplement one of the other methods

 If your child is already reading and writing, the TVI will also examine your child’s literacy activities—the way in which they reads and writes—as part of the learning media assessment as well as the materials, or literacy media, that are used each day.
 In addition, the teacher may also assess your child’s reading speed, the degree of fatigue experienced when reading, and how well they understands what is being read.
 Based on this information, the teacher can make recommendations, such as whether your child would benefit from learning braille or from learning how to use a particular low vision device.

 It’s important that you receive a copy of your child’s learning media assessment report for your records.
 If you don’t agree with the teacher’s conclusions or recommended changes in the way your child learns reading and writing skills, you can talk to the teacher about other approaches and discuss it with other members of the educational team.